italia/publiccode-crawler/README.md

 ### Manually configure and build the crawler

-1. `cd crawler`

-2. Save the auth tokens to `domains.yml`.
+1. Save the auth tokens to `domains.yml`.

-3. Rename `config.toml.example` to `config.toml` and set the variables
+2. Rename `config.toml.example` to `config.toml` and set the variables

    > **NOTE**: The application also supports environment variables in substitution
    > to config.toml file.
 Remember: "environment variables get higher priority than
    > the ones in configuration file"

-4. Build the crawler binary with `make`
+3. Build the crawler binary with `make`

 ### Docker